FHantke/brave-browser-wiki/Missing-OS-labels.md

 - `OS/Desktop`
 - `OS/iOS`

+# When to apply a label

+If the change in code will affect the platform, then you should specify the label for that platform.

 # How does QA use OS labels?

 OS labels will be ignored for the purpose of testing by the QA team if the issue has a `QA/No` label.